 Our primary objective during DOL proceedings or civil litigation is to recover what was taken from you and keep the problem from happening again.
 Whether you were denied minimum wage or overtime wages, we pursue back wages for all payments owed to you plus an equal amount called liquidated damages.
 Of course, your employer is likely to fight paying liquidated damages by arguing that it had reasonable grounds for believing that its actions were not in violation of the FLSA and that the mistake was made in good faith.
 Our lawyers know how to successfully counter this common defense tactic.

 Repercussions to employers for willful violations

 Learn more about recovering damages for an FLSA violation.
 DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC online or call 470-443-0524 to schedule your free initial telephone appointment with our experienced lawyers.
-Our office has free parking available and is ADA accessible.
+Our Atlanta office has convenient on and off-street parking and is ADA accessible.